PatOConnor43/snowman/README.md

 ## Setup
 - Use the install script within the release page
 - Create a Postman API key.
 You can do that at https://<your domain>/settings/me/api-keys
 - Use `snowman config` to populate your config.
-This will open your $EDITOR with prepopulated keys.
-You'll need to fill in the `cookie` and `domain` values.
+This will open your $EDITOR with a template.
+You'll need to fill in the `apikey` value.
 - Use `snowman activate` to find the environment you want to inject
 - Use these environment variables to make `curl` requests or anything else you're interested in.